techie-explorer/texthighlighter/README.md

 * Focusing & deselecting overlapping highlights.
 * Works well in iframes.
 * Keeps DOM clean.
-* No dependencies.
+* No dependencies (apart from core-js and regenerator-runtime for IE11).
 No jQuery or other libraries needed.

 ## Using the library